-Tom Merriman, Esq. – Landskroner Grieco Merriman, LLC
+Tom Merriman, Esq. – Merriman Legal, LLC

-In 2001, Tom produced a series of reports exposing Cleveland Imam Fawaz Damra's role as a fundraiser for the terrorist organization Palestinian Islamic Jihad as well as Damra's ties to the original World Trade Center bombers.
+- Exposing a Terrorist Fundraiser: In 2001, Tom produced a series of reports exposing Cleveland Imam Fawaz Damra's role as a fundraiser for the terrorist organization Palestinian Islamic Jihad, as well as Damra's ties to the original World Trade Center bombers.
 Damra was ultimately prosecuted and deported for lying on his citizenship application about his ties to terror organizations.

-The reports triggered a Department of Defense Inspector General investigation, Congressional hearings, and reform of the Uniform Code of Military Justice.
-In 2003, Tom's investigation into wasteful spending at the taxpayer-funded Cleveland Convention & Visitors Bureau triggered the resignation of its President and the dissolution of its Board of Directors.
+- Revealing Extravagant Spending of Taxpayer Dollars: In 2003, Tom's investigation into wasteful spending at the taxpayer-funded Cleveland Convention & Visitor's Bureau triggered the resignation of its president and the dissolution of its board of directors.

 In 2006, Tom served as an Ethics Fellow at the Poynter Institute for Media Studies.
 That same year, Tom was profiled in a PBS documentary titled "The Best of Broadcast Journalism."
 Celebrating the 40th Anniversary of the FOX8 I-Team, the station recently aired a report honoring Tom’s journalism career.

 In 2009, armed with a broad range of skills and experience, Tom returned to the courtroom as a trial attorney.
 In 2019, he founded and became the Managing Partner of Merriman Legal, LLC.
 Tom has built an extensive record of successfully representing clients in personal injury and wrongful death cases.
 He also represented more than 290 people who lost eggs or embryos in the University Hospitals Fertility Center tragedy.